moby/moby/docs/sources/reference/commandline/cli.md

 <container_id>` command to start the container at any point.

 This is useful when you want to set up a container configuration ahead of time so that it is ready to start when you need it.
+The initial status of the new container is `created`.

 Please see the [run command](#run) section and the [Docker run reference]( /reference/run/) for more details.